coa4550/bottletrace-admin/README.md

 1. Log in to the admin portal
 2. Navigate to **Users** page
 3. Click **+ Create Admin User**
-4. Fill in the user details and submit
+4. Fill in the user details (choose auto-generate password or set custom)
-5. Copy the magic link and send to the new admin
+5. Submit and copy the credentials to share with the new admin

 ### Method 2: Using the CLI Script